Cleansing has always been my favourite skincare step.

 -

-Gentle cleansing that doesn’t strip
+Gentle cleansing that doesn’t strip skin of its protective barrier

 -